Fundraisers, screenings, dance and more in Fairfield County

 Call for artists, Art/Place Gallery, 70 Sanford St., Fairfield seeks area artists to apply for membership.
 Those accepted will be included in the all-member show running Nov.
 18 to January.
 To apply, contact the gallery at 646-258-6912.

-Call for artists: The Curatorial Committee for the Kershner Gallery in the Fairfield Library seeks more artists to show in late 2020 and in 2021.
+Call for artists, Curatorial Committee for the Kersner Gallery in the Fairfield Library seeks more artists to show in late 2020 and in 2021.
 Submission details: fairfieldpubliclibrary.org/our-community/bruce-s-kershner-gallery/.
 Info: bskgallery@gmail.com, 203-246-9065.